Fermorga/technical-writing-portfolio/about-me.md

 When I am not deep in cloud architecture or technical writing, you can usually find me focusing on a few of my favorite hobbies:
 * **Reading:** I love diving into books, which naturally keeps me curious and constantly helps me refine my own writing style.
 * **Learning New Languages:** I genuinely enjoy picking up new languages.
 It is a challenge that keeps my brain sharp and gives me a great global perspective when designing documentation for international audiences.
-* **Listening to British Pop Music:** I love tuning into British pop music, which is my favorite way to unwind, find focus, and get energized while working or brainstorming.
+* **Listening to British Pop Music:** I love tuning into British pop music, which is my favorite way to unwind, find focus, and get energized.

 ---